 - If you believe that the property has little or no value and you dispose of it without an order from the ORT, you take the risk that the tenant may make a claim against you and establish that the property had some value which you may be ordered to pay to the tenant.
 Decide if the protection of an order is worth your time and expense.

 - If you want protection from a claim by the tenant, you may obtain an order from the ORT authorizing you to dispose of the property left behind by the tenant (s.
-85 RTA; use Form 2 - Application to Dispose of Abandoned Property and Form 9 - Application for Claim Under The Residential Tenancies Act 2006 to apply).
+85 RTA; use Form 2 - Application to Dispose of Abandoned Property under The Residential Tenancies Act, 2006 to apply).